withtimesgo1115/sg_naruto.GitHub.io/index.md

     </p>
 </div>

-### Question 3: Ninjas from which village are the saddest?
+### Question 3: Novel Analysis: Sasuke's sentiment change over paragraphs?
 <div>
     <p style="text-align:justify;text-justify:inter-ideograph; word-wrap:break-word; align-items:center;">
     Let's have a glance at the light novel <i>Sasuke Shinden: The Teacher's Star Pupil</i>.
 It's fanfiction thus the information it gives may more or less reflect the ideas from fans.
 To start, we would simply compute the hero Saseke's sentiment change over paragraphs.